 The Platinum Card® from American Express has been a household name and customer favorite for decades; in fact, the Amex Platinum card is likely Amex’s most famous card.
-What some people don’t know is that American Express offers a business version of this card that offers some of the same perks and some different benefits.
+What some people don’t know is that American Express offers a business version of this card — The Business Platinum Card® from American Express — that offers some of the same perks and some unique benefits.

 Here’s a comparison of these 2 juggernauts in the premium card realm.
-You’ll find in-depth information about the aspects that make each card unique as well as how do decide between the cards.
+You’ll find in-depth information about the aspects that make each card unique as well as how to decide between the cards.

 Since the Amex Platinum card is a consumer card, this card simply requires an application.
 In contrast, you’ll need to have a business to open a business card such as the Amex Business Platinum card.